 Research related work

-Steve has served on the Editorial Board for the Royal Geographical Society / Institute of British Geographers Book Series, and is currently on the boards of the Annals of the Association of American Geographers and The Geographical Journal.
+Steve has served on the Editorial Boards for the Royal Geographical Society / Institute of British Geographers Book Series, the Annals of the Association of American Geographers and currently The Geographical Journal and Palgrave Communications.

 Steve has acted as expert advisor to the Medical Research Council and ESRC on the Environmental and Social Ecology of Human Infectious Diseases.
 He has sat on the ESRC's virtual Large Grant and Centres Panel, on the expert panel for the ESRC's inter-council Global Uncertainites programme, and is a member of the ESRC's peer review college.
 More recently he contributed to ESRC and NERC scoping workshops on anti-microbial resistance .